 Dry Season Inspection

 The dry season inspection must be conducted by personnel named in the SWPPP and after at least seven (7) consecutive days of no precipitation.
 The inspection must determine the presence of non-stormwater discharges such as process water to the stormwater drainage system.
-If a discharge related directly or indirectly to process water is discovered, the Permittee must comply with non-compliance notification requirements of Special Condition 6.E. and must eliminate the discharge within ten (10) days.
+If a discharge related directly or indirectly to process water is discovered, the Permittee must comply with non-compliance notification requirements of Special Condition S10.D and must eliminate the discharge within ten (10) days.
 If the Permittee cannot eliminate the discharge within ten days, the discharge must be considered process water and subject to all process water conditions of this general permit.
 The inspection shall also include review of the implementation of BMPs to ensure that the SWPPP is fully implemented.

 Erosion and Sediment Control Inspections